Back to Academy

 Don't get stuck debating these ratings for hours on end.
 Why?
 Because no rule says you must pick the Action Item with the highest Expected Value.
 Expected Value should be used as a guide, nothing more.

 In general, the outcome of this exercise should be a commitment from the team to work on a SINGLE Action Item coming out of your retrospective.
 One!
 Not two.
 Not three.
 One.

 Why?
 Because change isn't easy, and by trying to change too much at once, you lower the odds that any change will happen.

 Of course, there are times when going broad instead of deep makes sense.

 For example, if there is a lack of consensus on what topic to discuss, then it's possible that talking about more than one topic (and therefore creating more than one Action Item) might make sense.

-Similarly, if the topic being discussed only impacts part of the team, you should consider committing to more than one Action Item as well.
+Similarly, if the topic being discussed only impacts part of the team, you should also consider committing to more than one Action Item.

-One way to help narrow the focus of your discussion is to use the 80/20 rule which states that, for many events, roughly 80% of the effects come from 20% of the causes.
-For example, if during your retrospective 90% of dot votes are on one topic, that’s a great topic to explore together during the discussion phase.
+One way to help narrow the focus of your discussion is to use the 80/20 rule, which states that, for many events, roughly 80% of the effects come from 20% of the causes.
+For example, if 90% of dot votes are on one topic during your retrospective, that's a great topic to explore together during the discussion phase.

 But, if your notes are more distributed and you lack consensus, the group should go broad with their discussion to avoid minimizing voices on the team.
-More distributed votes suggest that a deep conversation on one topic does not make sense because there is no single topic that impacts the full team; going deep in the retro is a waste of time because it doesn’t apply to them.
+More distributed votes suggest that a deep conversation on one topic does not make sense because no single topic impacts the whole team; going deep in the retro is a waste of time because it doesn't apply to them.

 Instead, refocus the team on what matters and capture this in your retro: